 A poor response to the CSI is a good prognosticator for symptom relief from surgery

 60% of patients will have improvement of symptoms with a CSI, 40% of those patients will have lasting effects up to 1 year

 A 45-year-old man presents with a three-month history of unilateral symptoms in his right wrist and hand.
 He first noticed a palpable nodule over the volar aspect of his wrist about three months ago.
 The nodule would become painful after weekends of heavy drinking at which time he noticed tingling sensation in his index and middle fingers.
 He notes that ibuprofen has helped improve the pain in the past.
-On clinical examination, he has a palpable, painless, solid nodule over the volar aspect of his wrist.
+On clinical examination, he has a palpable, nontender, solid nodule over the volar aspect of his wrist.
 He has no motor or sensory deficits and negative carpal tunnel provocative tests.
 An axial CT and MRI image are provided in figures A and B. What would be the most appropriate next step in the management of his symptoms?